 A scene unfolds in the computer room of a major university.
-Those watching sense electricity in the air, the kind of tension that builds before a thunderstorm, as a cluster of 20 networked PCs, each equipped with spanking new dual-socket technology and dual processors, warm to the task assigned to them: distributed ray tracing of the game Quake 3*.
+Those watching sense electricity in the air, the kind of tension that builds before a thunderstorm, as a cluster of 20 networked PCs, each equipped with dual-socket technology and dual processors, warm to the task assigned to them: distributed ray tracing of the game Quake 3*.
 Though the modest display resolution (512x512) and a frame rate of 20 frames per second (fps) aren't overwhelming by the standards of the day, this doesn't diminish the accomplishment in the least.
 Special effects never before seen flimmer across the display screen.
 The viewers watch with rapt attention and a feeling of satisfaction as the intricately rendered images move about the screen.
 Amazingly, this happened in 2004, a time when most people rejected the concept of real-time ray tracing.

 Back to the Future (2008, That Is)